-The Board implemented regulatory changes designed to strengthen supervised experience requirements in ways that benefit and provide clarity to supervisors, agencies, and supervisees; to address issues that may arise during supervised experience; and, to reduce the problems sometimes encountered by supervisees in the process of applying for licensure.
-Changes included documentation for deceased or incapacitated supervisors, required documentation of supervised experience, placement by temporary staffing agencies, supervisor requirements, substitute supervisors, supervisor training, and the deletion of the LPCC assessment or treatment of couples and families.
+In 2022, the Board implemented regulatory changes designed to strengthen supervised experience requirements in ways that benefit and provide clarity to supervisors, agencies, and supervisees; to address issues that may arise during supervised experience; and, to reduce the problems sometimes encountered by supervisees in the process of applying for licensure.
+Changes included clarifying documentation for deceased or incapacitated supervisors, amendments to required documentation of supervised experience, clarifications on placement by temporary staffing agencies, updating supervisor requirements, clarification of substitute supervisor requirements, amendments to supervisor training, and the deletion of the LPCC assessment or treatment of couples and families.